ZenCloud/kubernetes/README.md

 # kubernetes

+Minimal steps to setup a working kubernetes cluster.

 ## Pre-conditions

-- You need two or more nodes setup with CentOS 7.x.
+- Two or more nodes setup with CentOS 7.x.
-- You need ssh access as root.
+- SSH access as root to these nodes.
-- Read and understand each step in the script(s) here before you run them!
+- Having read and understood each step in the included script(s) here before you run them.

 ## Step 1